Everything is in perpetual movement.

 But listen to the footsteps of all

 that moves.
-Be silent — do you not hear
+Be still — do you not hear

 the ceaseless murmur of the void?